-December 31, 2108 Level 1 Level 2 Level 3 Iotai Redeemable common stock \$ - \$ - \$ 1,876,309 \$ 1,876,309 Fair value as of March 31, 2019 (in thousands): March 31, 2109 Level 1 Level 2 Level 3 Total Pedeemahle common stock \$ \$. ¢ 1 875 332 \$ 1 875 332
+Level 1 Level 2 Level 3 Total Redeemable common stock \$ - \$ - \$ 1,876,309 \$ 1,876,309

+Fair value as of June 30, 2019 (in thousands):

+Level 1 Level 2 Level 3 Total Redeemable common stock \$ 2,880,189 \$ - 9 6 - \$ 2,880,189

 As described in "Note 15 - Retirement and Other Benefit Plans," the Company is obligated to redeem eligible participants' interests in their ESOP accounts for cash upon an employee's election.
 All shares held by the ESOP are eventually redeemable in the future for cash at the option of the holder once vesting and eligibility requirements have been met.
 The Company presents all shares held by the ESOP as temporary equity on the consolidated balance sheets at their redemption value.
-At December 31, 2018 and March 31, 2019, approximately 78,172,809 shares and 78,138,831 shares, respectively of the Company's stock were held by the ESOP which the Company recorded at their aggregate redemption values of \$1.9 billion.
-The redemption values are based on a share price established by the ESOP trustee, taking into account, among other things, the advice of a third-party valuation consultant for the ESOP trustee as well as the ESOP trustee's knowledge of the Company.
+At December 31, 2018 and June 30, 2019, approximately 78,172,809 shares and 78,138,603 shares, respectively, of the Company's stock were held by the ESOP which the Company recorded at their aggregate redemption values of \$1.9 billion and \$2.9 billion, respectively.
+The December 31, 2018 redemption values is based on a share price established by the ESOP trustee, taking into account, among other things, the advice of a third-party valuation consultant for the ESOP trustee as well as the ESOP trustee's knowledge of the Company.
 The share price valuation was determined using a combination of income and market-based methods that utilized unobservable Level 3 inputs, including significant assumptions such as forecasted revenue and operating margins, working capital requirements, and weighted average cost of capital.
+The June 30, 2019 redemption value is based on the Company's closing share price in an active market and therefore has been classified as Level 1.